divyanshutomar/fend-website-optimization/README.md

 ### Building and Running this project

 * Clone the repository
+* Run command `npm install` to install all the required dependencies of the project.
 * Run command `npm run compile` to compile the contents of `src` folder to `dist` folder which can then be served by an web server.
 * Run command `npm run runserver` to start a local node server that will serve files from dist folder.
 * Run commadn `npm run startngrok` to start ngrok service to make your portfolio accessble to publically.